flightaware/swift-tcl/README.md

 * `interp.dictionaryToArray (arrayName: String, dictionary: [String: Int], flags: VariableFlags = [])`
 * `interp.dictionaryToArray (arrayName: String, dictionary: [String: Double], flags: VariableFlags = [])`

+Import a Swift Dictionary into a Tcl array.

 Flags are an OptionSet.
 Values are:
 * `.GlobalOnly         = TCL_GLOBAL_ONLY`
 * `.NamespaceOnly      = TCL_NAMESPACE_ONLY`